-As set forth in the Title V operating permit, the extraction rate is required to be determined by procedures specified in the NSPS.
-Off-site migration of subsurface gas must be minimized; the collected gas must be controlled by a method complying with the NSPS; and the CCS must be operated in accordance with the operational standards, compliance provisions, and monitoring requirements of the NSPS.
+As set forth in the Title V operating permit, the extraction rate is required to be determined by procedures specified in the EG. Off-site migration of subsurface gas must be minimized; the collected gas must be controlled by a method complying with the EG; and the CCS must be operated in accordance with the operational standards, compliance provisions, and monitoring requirements of the EG.

-6.2.1.3.2 Specifications for Active Collection Systems
+6.2.1.2 Specifications for Active Collection Systems

-Condition 3.1(A)(3) of the Title V permit specifies the requirements for HMRLF's active collection system (the "CCS"), and are derived directly from the NSPS at 40 CFR 60.759 ("Specifications for active collection systems").
-As not all permitted areas of the active landfill have five (5) years of waste-in-place mandating NSPS compliance, all such CCS specification provisions will continue to be included in the permit.
-Pursuant to 60.759(a), HMRLF must "site active collection wells, horizontal collectors, surface collectors, or other extraction devices at a sufficient density. . .using the procedures set forth in Section 60.759(a)(1) through (3), unless alternative procedures have been approved by the Office as provided in Secs.
+Condition 3.1(A)(3) of the Title V permit specifies the requirements for HMRLF's active collection system (the "CCS"), and are derived directly from subpart Cf at 40 CFR 62.16728 ("Specifications for active collection systems").
+As not all permitted areas of the active landfill have five (5) years of waste-in-place mandating NSPS compliance, all such CCS specification provisions will continue to be included in the renewed permit 00913-TV-8.

+HMRLF must "site active collection wells, horizontal collectors, surface collectors, or other extraction devices at a sufficient density. . .using the procedures set forth in Section 62.16728(a)(1) through (3), unless alternative procedures have been approved by the Office as provided in Secs.
 60.752(b)(2)(i)(C) and (D)."
-The requirements brought forward to 00913-TV-6 in permit condition 3.1(A)(3) will ensure that future construction of the CCS into new cells of the landfill will provide the proper well density to achieve NSPS compliance.
+The requirements brought forward to 00913-TV-8 in permit condition 3.1(A)(3) will ensure that future construction of the CCS into new cells of the landfill will provide the proper well density to achieve compliance with the applicable rules and standards.

 A Professional Engineer (P.E.) must certify that comprehensive control of surface gas emissions will be achieved.
-Pursuant to 40 CFR 60.759(a)(1), as specified in the Title V permit at Conditions 3.1(A)(3)(b) and (c), the CCS must be designed to address refuse depths, gas generation rates and flow characteristics, cover properties, gas system expandability, leachate and condensate management, accessibility, compatibility with filling operations, integration with closure end use, air intrusion control, corrosion resistance, fill settlement, and resistance to the refuse decomposition heat.
-These provisions are formally addressed in the required Design Plan, of which the original was comprehensively reviewed and approved by a P.E. employed by this Office prior to issuance of the initial Title V permit.
+Pursuant to 40 CFR 62.16728(a)(1), as specified in the Title V permit at Conditions 3.1(A)(3)(b) and (c), the CCS must be designed to address refuse depths, gas generation rates and flow characteristics, cover properties, gas system expandability, leachate and condensate management, accessibility, compatibility with filling operations, integration with closure end use, air intrusion control, corrosion resistance, fill settlement, and resistance to the refuse decomposition heat.
+These provisions are formally addressed in the required Design Plan, of which the original was comprehensively reviewed and approved by a P.E. employed by this Office prior to issuance of the initial Title V permit in 1998.
 Changes to the Design Plan, which are submitted as necessary when new CCS sections are added or decommissioned, are subsequently revised and approved by the P.E. to ensure compliance with these requirements.

-Pursuant to 40 CFR 60.759(a)(3), permit condition 3.1(A)(3)(e) requires collection devices (wells) to be placed in all gas producing areas.
+Pursuant to 40 CFR 62.16728(a)(3)(i), permit condition 3.1(A)(3)(e) requires collection devices (wells) to be placed in all LFG producing areas.
 The only allowable exceptions are segregated areas containing asbestos or other non-degradable material and non-productive areas that contribute less than 1 percent of total NMOC emissions.
-Other requirements found in this condition specify that all LFG extraction components shall be made of materials that comply with NSPS requirements, the CCS is extended as necessary to comply with emission and migration standards, and all wells are perforated such that gas entry does not produce a loss of pressure that would impair their performance.
+Other requirements found in this condition specify that all LFG extraction components shall be made of materials that comply with NSPS requirements, the CCS is extended as necessary to comply with emission and migration standards, and all wells are perforated such that gas entry does not produce a loss of pressure that would impair their performance or cause exceedances of the standard(s).